totalspectrum/spin2cpp/doc/basic.md

 #### Arrays

 Arrays must be declared with the `dim` keyword.
-Fastspin BASIC supports only one dimensional arrays, but they may be of any type.
+Fastspin BASIC supports only one and two dimensional arrays, but they may be of any type.
 Examples of array
 declarations:
 ```
   rem an array of 10 integers